basarat/2019-holyjs/README.md

  ```

 ### Flake resistance
+* Worth pointing out commands follow user interactions.
+E.g. `.type` inserts text like a user would do it, key by key, this also results in less flake.

 * One big idea that makes it possible is the command - execution speration.
 ```ts
     console.log('start');